 When it comes to your data, and your customers’ data, you can never be too careful or too secure.
 According to the Accenture 2019 Cost of Cybercrime report, the average cost of cybercrime to a U.S. company was $27.4 million in 2018, a 29% jump over the previous year, while the 2018 Cost of a Data Breach Study from Ponemon and IBM found the average cost of a single data breach to be $3.86 million.
 And CIOs don’t expect the situation to get any better any time soon.
 A 2019 Ponemon study found that “80 percent of IT business leaders anticipate a critical breach or successful cyberattack over the coming year.”

-These are staggering numbers that underscore the importance of backup and disaster recovery.
-When choosing a solution to fit your business, it’s critical to ask questions and do your research, both before you sign with a service provider and on a consistent basis afterward.
+These are staggering numbers that underscore the importance of backup and disaster recovery to fight against ransomware, malware and other advanced persistent threats.
+When choosing a solution to fit your business, it’s critical to ask questions and do your research, both before you sign with a cloud service provider and on a consistent basis afterward.